ProtoShiva/congenial-waffle/readme.md

 now locally on vscode we can make changes and push code in remote repo. if author allows us to push we can push and create PRs

+# Branches

+we don't want to push changes on main or master branch.
+Use additional branches to do so.
+They are like version of your code.
+So the changes don't affect our main code.

+git branch <branchName> //the data of master branch is copied on this branch

+git branch //to display all the branches

+git checkout adding-feature // switch to this branch